ClickCease

 Cooking and reheating guidelines

-Restaurants must ensure that meats, poultry, and seafood are cooked to the appropriate internal temperatures to kill listeria and other harmful pathogens that could cause food poisoning.
+Restaurants must ensure that meats, poultry, and seafood are cooked to the appropriate internal temperatures to kill Listeria and other harmful pathogens that could cause food poisoning.

 All pre-cooked foods and leftovers should be reheated to at least 165°F before serving to kill any bacteria that may have developed during storage.

-Employee training
+Employee training to avoid Listeria

 Restaurant staff members should receive regular training on food safety practices, including on how to prevent listeria contamination.
 Employees should be educated about proper hygiene, food handling, temperature monitoring and the importance of regular cleaning.